 It’s also worth noting that the Fed’s projections for economic growth have turned out to be less than accurate.
 This is in part due to the global economic effects of the unexpected tariff raises.
 Now that GDP growth has slowed down, they have less reason to keep raising the base rate.
 Furthermore, the Fed may have to consider instead slowly turning to programs that increase liquidity.
 Even though the Fed is somewhat unique when comparing it to most central banks, it still serves the same core purpose.
 Said purpose is to keep the country’s currency stable rather than aid any current administration’s economic policy.

 The Effect of GDP Forecasts on Publicly Traded Companies

 Publicly traded companies on the stock market typically contribute a significant portion of GDP.
 Hence it’s no surprise when even the slightest mention of slower GDP growth is enough to make stock traders nervous.
 The 2018 Q4 flash report result was that companies lowered their revenue forecasts for 2019 by 1% versus the previous year.
 This doesn’t necessarily mean that the country’s GDP would decline by 1% as well.
 However, it does strongly indicate the likely real direction it’ll go.
 The more closed an economy, the larger the effects government policy has on the companies’ performance operating there.
 Based on this logic, it’s safe to say that government GDP projections should be the primary focus for those looking at the stock market.

-When it comes to deciding which institution’s stats to believe, there’s no single answer that fits all sizes.
+When deciding which institution’s stats to believe, there’s no single answer that fits all sizes.
 It’s not a matter of credibility as much as a matter of where each market participant’s interests lie.